2. Statements of what matters

 Languages connect us.

 Languages connect us with people, places and communities.
-This Area is designed to equip learners, as citizens of a bilingual Wales in a multilingual world, with the ability to use Welsh, English and international languages.
-Meaningful learning experiences in a multilingual context go hand in hand with learning about one’s own cultural identity as well as the cultural identities of others.
+This Area is designed to equip learners, as citizens of a bilingual Wales in a multilingual world, with the ability to use Welsh, English and other languages in a plurilingual context.
+Meaningful language learning experiences go hand in hand with learning about one’s own cultural identity as well as the cultural identities of others.
 Engagement with this Area can therefore foster in learners pride in their sense of identity and belonging to Wales as well as the world.

 By raising an awareness of the diversity of languages from a young age, the aim is to enable learners to recognise similarities between languages and to embrace the differences between them.
-Learning and experience in this Area can support learners to develop an understanding of the origins, evolution and features of Welsh, English and international languages, providing them with a set of skills such as creativity, mediation, adaptability and empathy.
+Learning and experience in this Area can support learners to develop an understanding of the origins, evolution and features of a range of languages.
+This provides them with opportunities to develop their creativity, as well as a set of skills such as mediation, adaptability and empathy.

 Understanding languages is key to understanding the world around us.